Eterion/ES6css/docs/fn.md

 ## rem-always

-This function is identical to [rem](#rem) function, except it will always convert to relative units, regardless of `$const-relative-units` value.
+This function is identical to [rem](#rem) function, except it will always convert to relative units, even if [relative-units](/const.md#relative-units) are disabled.

 ```scss
 rem-always($number)